 Emeritus Professor Richard Head was a member of the Colvera team (CSIRO, Clinical Genomics Pty.
 Ltd and Flinders University) the winner of the 2017 Johnson and Johnson Eureka Prize for Innovation in Medical Research.

-Dr Tasha Stanton from the Sansom’s Body in Mind research group has published a paper in Nature, demonstrating for the first time that feeling of back stiffness could be a protective mechanisms to avoid further injury.
-The full story appeared in the recent UniSA News here, read the Nature paper here.
+Dr Tasha Stanton from the Sansom’s Body in Mind research group has published a paper in Scientific Reports, a Nature research journal, demonstrating for the first time that feeling of back stiffness could be a protective mechanisms to avoid further injury.
+The full story appeared in the recent UniSA News here, read the Scientific Reports paper here.